mesosphere/dcos-kafka-service/README.md

 ## Using the REST API

+REST API requests must be authenticated.
+For more information, see the [REST API Authentication](#rest-auth) section of this document.

 The following `curl` example demonstrates how to retrive connection a set of brokers to connect to using the REST API.
-See [REST API authentication][10] for information on how this request must be authenticated.

-    $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/connection"

-## Using the REST API

-The following `curl` example demonstrates how to retrieve a set of brokers to connect to.

     $ curl -H "Authorization: token=$AUTH_TOKEN" "<dcos_url>/service/kafka/v1/connection"